 Patents in other countries

 Do you wish to protect your product or idea outside of the Netherlands?
 Patent attorneys can assist you there as well.
-Nearly all Dutch patent attorneys are also European patent attorneys.
-Moreover, they are qualified to apply for patents in the countries that are party to the Patent Cooperation Treaty (PCT).
+Nearly all Dutch patent attorneys are also qualified European patent attorneys.
+Moreover, they can apply for patents in the countries that are party to the Patent Cooperation Treaty (PCT).
 In the other countries they will secure your interests in collaboration with their worldwide network of colleagues, who have expertise in the local patent legislation.

 You can apply for a patent in each individual EU country where you would like to protect your product or idea, or you can apply for a European patent.
-In that way, you will secure a patent in a large number of European countries in one single granting procedure.
+In that way, you will secure a patent in a large number of European countries in one single granting procedure (even including non EU countries such as Norway, Switzerland and Turkey).
 After 18 months, the European procedure results in the publication of the patent application.
 The prosecution of a European patent application takes 4 years on average and an opposition can be filed within a period of 9 months from date of publication of grant of the patent.
 This may result in the bundle of granted patents being revoked or amended.
 Once a European patent has been granted, the rights are regulated on a national level.
 It then takes the form of a bundle of national patents for each country you designate.
 Protection against infringement is something you are required to arrange in each country individually.

 As from 2015: Unitary patent for Europe

 The European Parliament has decided to introduce a system of one patent for the whole EU (only Spain and Italy have not joined).
 The first European patent is intended to be issued early 2018.
 Howver, currently there is still a level of uncertainty about this timeline in view of Brexit and legal national procedures that will first have to be decided.